Jayden-boop/WRO-2025/README.md

 ### Distance Threshold

-Very distant detections are ignored so the control logic only reacts to immediate obstacles:
+Very distant detections are ignored, so the control logic only reacts to immediate obstacles:

 ```python
 if pillar_distance >= 500: